gsidhu/buzee-tauri/logbook.md

 - [x] Send data from backend to frontend ([see this](https://github.com/tauri-apps/tauri/discussions/7558))
 - Check why QuickLook (`qlmanage`) blocks the main process.
 What if it was launched in a child process?
 - Add a tray icon and menubar window.
+- Figure out how to pass types to tauri commands.

 ### Front-end
 - Connect loading spinners to the backend.